 Having fun with neutral outfits and a pop of color

 How can you up your and other people’s mood on a rainy spring day?
 By dressing stylishly with color.
 When everything is gray, the human eye and mind is desperate to see something else.
 When someone’s eye finds what it searched for, there will be the spark of success, a smile, you made someone’s day.
 This person’s reaction on your outfit will also up your mood.
 The example above adds several colors to an all neutrals style work outfit by means of the scarf, accessories and pumps.

-In the outfit example below, I am going for the “colorless” cleanness of just white, gray, and black.
+The outfit example below has the “colorless” cleanness of just white, gray, and black.
 This combination – like black and white – is a statement all by itself.
 Adding a yellow raincoat as outerwear helps to up the mood.

 Shoes can make or break an outfit

 One can never underestimate what shoes can do for an outfit.

 Shoes can make or break the look. #shoelove #styleadvice Click To Tweet

 Wearing the right shoes on a day when a front goes thru town sometimes can be really tough.
 The puddles and purring rain ask for rubber boots, but they won’t fit to your office outfit.
 Not to mention, you would sweat wearing them all day.

 My solution to this rainy weather style problem is a pair of rubber boots for the commute plus a large work bag.
 I put my shoes in a fabric shoe bag and carry them back and forth to the office.
 Thus, at least indoors, the outfit is having its “icing on the cake” – the right shoes.Give a girl the right shoes, and she can conquer the world. - Marilyn Monroe #quote Click To Tweet